 If you think you’ll run out of rooms/locations, you can try to memorize only the main structure of your mindmap, i.e. the biggest nodes.
 This way you’ll already have the other part of the association built, so the smaller nodes will be easier to remember even if you didn’t use the Loci system for all of them.

 I believe the principle of mindmapping is a great tool and one should be flexible in molding the tool to suit ones purposes and one should not be rigid in some kind of dogma of what an association should look like or what the map should look like.
+The maps are consumed by people, and not machines.
 In my opinion, trying to stay Buzan-pure with ones mindmaps is rather pointless.
-However, if you wish to do things differently, just pick up one of Mr. Buzan's books for studying.
+However, if you wish to do things differently, just pick up one of Mr. Buzan’s books and follow his example.